Hospiria/php-just-date/docs/index.md

 ***

-# Documentation
+# MadisonSolutions/JustDate Documentation

-This is an automatically generated documentation for **Documentation**.
+This is an automatically generated documentation for **MadisonSolutions/JustDate Documentation**.

 ## Namespaces